-Michelle Booth of Foster City, California, moved in with her parents 10 years ago, her three-year-old daughter in tow.
-Her parents were both in their late 70s, but they had the strength and the good health to be helpful, doting grandparents.
+Michelle Booth of Foster City, California, remembers that when she first moved in with her parents, her three-year-old daughter was in tow.
+Her parents were then both in their late 70s, but they had the strength and the good health to be helpful, doting grandparents.
 That was years before her father suffered several strokes and before her mother developed Alzheimer's disease.

-Booth still lives with her parents, but she's the one providing all the support.
+Booth still lived with her parents, but she became the one providing all the support.
 "They were a great source of help to me," she says.
 "Now the roles are reversed."

-Her father now moves at a "turtle's pace" even with his walker.
-And her mother can't always remember her daughter's first name.
+Her father moved at a "turtle's pace" even with his walker.
+And her mother couldn't always remember her daughter's first name.
 With their deteriorating health, caring for them became a 24-hour, one-woman job.
-Booth's four siblings are scattered from Israel to Honolulu, and none of them was able to offer much help.
+Booth's four siblings were scattered from Israel to Honolulu, and none of them were able to offer much help.
 And even as Booth became overwhelmed and exhausted, she was reluctant to ask anyone else to lend a hand.
 "I took this on voluntarily," she says.
 "I wasn't ready to say that I couldn't handle it."

 When being a hero works against you

 Millions of Americans have taken on the immense responsibility of caring for an aging parent or a spouse.
-Caregivers have many options for help -- including adult day care programs or home health workers -- but far too many try to tackle the job alone, says Donna Schempp, LCSW, program director of the Family Caregiver Alliance, an organization based in San Francisco.
+Caregivers have many options for help -- including adult day care programs or home health workers -- but far too many try to tackle the job alone, says Donna Schempp, LCSW, a geriatric care manager and former program director of the Family Caregiver Alliance, an organization based in San Francisco.
 "They don't look for help until they're desperate," she says.

 Over the years, Schempp has worked with many caregivers who have pushed themselves to the edge of desperation and beyond.
 Even as their own physical and mental health started to erode, they wouldn't ask for or accept assistance.